G3SILA/DesktopCleaner/ProjectDiary.md

 - [x] new feature: menu
 - [x] new feature: log info, record and print
 - [ ] next step: restore implement from log info

+## Jun 21, 2025
+- [x] restore latest cleanup
+- [ ] next: customize files with .json files

+Should I delete the log file once restored?
+Or keep it...